 However, you can use some of the components in Library to draw basic shapes, such as rectangles.
 In addition, Qt Design Studio comes with a set of more powerful and flexible graphical primitives, that allow creating more complex shapes, such as borders, triangles, arcs, and pies in Form Editor.

 Most visual components in Library are based on the Item component.
 Even though it has no visual appearance itself (similarly to a mouse area, for example), it defines all the properties that are common across visual components, such as position, size, and visibility.
 For more information, see Specifying Basic Component Properties.

 In addition, each component has a set of properties that specify its visual appearance and behavior.
 You can modify the property values to set fill and border colors, stroke width, and other characteristics of the shapes.

 The following sections describe the available shapes and their properties in more detail.
 You can modify the values of the properties in the Properties view.

-The basic Rectangle QML type is used for drawing shapes with four sides and corners, as well as a solid border.
+The basic Rectangle component is used for drawing shapes with four sides and corners, as well as a solid border.

 Rectangles can be filled either with a solid fill color or a linear gradient that you set in the Color field.
 You can also use a color picker to select colors and a gradient picker to select gradients from a predefined set of WebGradients.